Mathematical Economic Analysis

 An Elementary Introduction to the Wolfram Language

 In addition, I have requested that some additional texts be put on reserve in the University Library.
-(Find a list on the syllabus supplement.)
-I require small amounts of reading from a few of these texts.
+I require a small amount of reading from a few of these texts, as specified on this syllabus and in Canvas.

 The suggested timing of topics and extent coverage is tentative and will be revised as the semester progresses.
 The number of classes designated below for each topic is intended only as a rough guide: class interest and preparation will determine how quickly we progress through the topics.
 New readings may be added to the readings during the course.
 Readings listed as recommended are entirely optional.